mmikowski/powercss/README.md

 MIT

 ### Version 0.1.x
-This is the first "public" release of PowerCSS with a working example.
+This is the first "public release" versions of PowerCSS with a single working example.

 ### Testing
 I have yet to test across all platforms.
 Use with care.

 ## Similar Projects
 [absurdjs][3], [responsive.j$][4]
-## See also
-The Hammer touch library, jQuery mobile.

 ## TODO
-Support a wider range of motions
+### Enhance implemented capabilities
+- addStylesheetObj
+- addVsheetList
+- addMetasheetObj
+- enableMetasheetObj

+### Planned future capabilities
+- timestamp-based minimal processing
+- getGlobalMixinMap,
+- setGlobalMixinMap,
+- getMetasheetMixinMap,
+- setMetasheetMixinMap,
+- getVsheetMixinMap,
+- setVsheetMixinMap,

+- delVsheetList,
+- getVsheetList,
+- delMetasheetObj,
+- getMetasheetObj

 ## Contribute!
 If you want to help out, like all jQuery plugins this is hosted at GitHub.
 Any improvements or suggestions are welcome!
 You can reach me at mike[dot]mikowski[at]gmail[dotcom].

 ## End